Vindu Dara Singh: Personal life

 Vindu's father was the wrestler-turned-actor Dara Singh.
-He married actress Farha Naaz, with whom he had a son born on 6 February 1996.
-The couple divorced in year 2002.
-Vindu married Russian model Dina Umarova in year 2006, with whom he has a daughter born on 18 April 2009.
+He married actress Farah Naaz, with whom he had a son born on 6 February 1996.
+The couple divorced in 2002.
+Vindu married Russian model Dina Umarova in 2006, with whom he has a daughter born on 18 April 2009.

 In May 2013, he was arrested for having links to bookies and involvement in the 2013 Indian Premier League spot-fixing scandal.
+Vindu has rejected these allegations.